Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Theory

-where \(L_\mathrm{s}\), \(L_x\), and \(L_y\) denote the distances from the beam splitter to the signal-recycling mirror, the suspended mirror, and the end mirror on the opposite arm, respectively.
+where \(L_\mathrm{s}\), \(L_x\), and \(L_y\) denote the distances from the beam splitter to the SRM, the suspended mirror, and the end mirror on the opposite arm, respectively.
 Consequently, the optical spring frequency \(\omega_\mathrm{os}\) and damping factor \(\gamma_\mathrm{os}\) are given by: